huahuayu/evm-local-private-network/README.md

-# Ethereum local private network
+# BSC local private network

-Scripts to build ethereum local private network.
+Scripts to build bsc local private network.

 By default, it's a 3 node (all of them are miner) network connect with each other.

 ## Modify params

-Specific the `geth` client path in `_param.sh`.
+Specific the `bsc` client path in `_param.sh`.

+## Genesis file

+The genesis file is copied from the [official site](https://docs.binance.org/smart-chain/developer/deploy/local.html) but it's not the production genesis file.

+Get the production genesis file in github release page.

 ## Get started